-The Eichelberger Center For Community Voices At WYSO
+The Eichelberger Center For Community Voices at WYSO

 The Eichelberger Center For Community Voices At WYSO Public Radio is a collaborative space for audio training, production, and storytelling.
 Have a story to tell?
 Learn hands-on audio production and digital storytelling skills from public radio professionals in a supportive studio environment.

 Our mission is to amplify community voices.
 We welcome storytellers of all ages, backgrounds, and experience levels.
 Scroll down to listen to some of the stories produced by WYSO's Community Voices producers.
-For information on upcoming Community Voices training opportunities, email email communityvoices@wyso.org
+For information on upcoming Community Voices training opportunities, email communityvoices@wyso.org

 -